alichtman/dotfiles/README.md

 # `alichtman`'s Dotfiles

-I manage my dotfiles from `macOS` and `Debian-based Linux` machines simultaneously, so these dotfiles were written with compatibility in mind.
+I manage my dotfiles from `macOS` and `Fedora-based Linux` machines simultaneously, so these dotfiles were written with compatibility in mind.
 The `XDG Base Directory Specification` was followed as much as possible.

 Dotfiles managed with [`shallow-backup`](https://github.com/alichtman/shallow-backup/).